Jopp-gh/Obsidian-Dune84/README.md

 > To connect with each other is like to connect useful and interesting data in Obsidian and grow new, inspiring and awesome insights!

-Apart from developing this theme, feel free to  _Private Message / Direct Message_ [Jopp](https://forum.obsidian.md/u/jopp/summary) and chat with me about topics related to:
+Apart from developing Dune, feel free to  _Private Message / Direct Message_ [Jopp](https://forum.obsidian.md/u/jopp/summary) and chat with me about topics related to:

 ```
 - #architecture,